Heinz A. Richter: Death and obituary

+Greek historians Stratos Dordanas, Vaios Kalogrias, Nikos Papanastasiou, and Andreas Stergiou wrote his obituary in Kathimerini, which offered a generally favorable assessment of Richter's life, career and scholarship.

 Awards

 In 2000, Richter was presented by the Greek President Kostis Stephanopoulos, for his "exceptional acts, which raised the international prestige of Greece," with the Gold Cross of the Order of the Phoenix.